Welcome to herbs2000.com - Number one source of traditional and nutritional health care.

 Usage

-To treat nonmalignant stomach ulcers.
-To treat and prevent ulcers of the duodenum, the first portion of the small intestine located just after the stomach in the digestive tract.
+Sucralfate is primarily indicated for treating non-malignant stomach ulcers.
+In addition, this medicine is also given to treat as well as avoid ulcers of the duodenum - the first part of the small intestine situated immediately after the stomach in the digestive tract.

-Sucralfate coats the surface of an ulcer, protecting the tissue from irritation by stomach acids, digestive enzymes, bile salts, and other substances that are present in the stomach and duodenum.
+Sucralfate basically works by forming a coat on the surface on an ulcer, thereby protecting the tissue from exasperation caused by digestive enzymes, stomach acids, bile salts and other substances that may be present in the stomach and duodenum.

 Side effects